alabou/NMOS-MatroxOnly/NMOS With H.222.0.md

 ### Senders

-A Sender associated with a mux Flow through the `flow_id` attribute MUST provide Sender's Capabilities for the mux Flow and each sub-Flow using Constraint Set `urn:x-matrox-format`, `urn:x-matrox-layer` and `urn:x-matrox-layer_compatibility_groups` meta attributes values matching the sub-Flows.
+A Sender associated with a mux Flow through the `flow_id` attribute MUST provide Sender's Capabilities for the mux Flow and each sub-Flow making an MPEG2-TS stream using the Constraint Set `urn:x-matrox-format`, `urn:x-matrox-layer` and `urn:x-matrox-layer_compatibility_groups` attributes values matching the Sender's sub-Flows.

+The mux Sender MUST express its limitations or preferences regarding the H.222.0 streams that it supports indicating constraints in accordance with the [Sender Capabilities](https://github.com/alabou/NMOS-MatroxOnly/blob/main/SenderCapabilities.md) Sender Capabilities specification.
+The Sender SHOULD express its constraints as precisely as possible, to allow a Controller to determine with a high level of confidence the Sender's streams and sub-streams capabilities.
+It is not always practical for the constraints to indicate every type of stream or sub-stream that a Sender can or cannot produce; however, they SHOULD describe as many of its commonly used operating points as practical and any preferences among them.

 The following parameter constraints can be used to express limits or preferences on the mux stream:

 - [audio_layers](https://github.com/alabou/NMOS-MatroxOnly/blob/main/Capabilities.md#audio_layers)
   Indicate the minimum and maximum audio layers supported in the MPEG2-TS stream.
-The Sender Capabilities MUST provide Constraint Sets for as many as the maximum layers.
+The Sender Capabilities MUST provide Constraint Sets for as many as the maximum number of layers.

 - [video_layers](https://github.com/alabou/NMOS-MatroxOnly/blob/main/Capabilities.md#video_layers)
   Indicate the minimum and maximum video layers supported in the MPEG2-TS stream.
-The Sender Capabilities MUST provide Constraint Sets for as many as the maximum layers.
+The Sender Capabilities MUST provide Constraint Sets for as many as the maximum number of layers.

 - [data_layers](https://github.com/alabou/NMOS-MatroxOnly/blob/main/Capabilities.md#data_layers)
-  Indicate the minimum and maximum audio layers supported in the MPEG2-TS stream.
-The Sender Capabilities MUST provide Constraint Sets for as many as the maximum layers.
+  Indicate the minimum and maximum data layers supported in the MPEG2-TS stream.
+The Sender Capabilities MUST provide Constraint Sets for as many as the maximum number of layers.

 A coded format specification MAY define additional parameter constraints that can be used to express limits or preferences on the audio, video and data sub-streams.

 #### RTP transport based on RFC 2250 and RFC 3551

-For Nodes transmitting H.222.0 using the RTP payload mapping defined by RFC 2250 adn RFC 3551, the Sender resource MUST indicate `urn:x-nmos:transport:rtp` or one of its subclassifications for the `transport` attribute.
+For Nodes transmitting H.222.0 using the RTP payload mapping defined by RFC 2250 and RFC 3551, the Sender resource MUST indicate `urn:x-nmos:transport:rtp` or one of its subclassifications for the `transport` attribute.

 An example Sender resource is provided in the [Examples](../examples/).